felipearmat/clojure-react-app/README.md

   - [Front-End Linting](#front-end-linting)
 - [Additional Resources](#additional-resources)

-## Introduction

-This repository contains a full-stack application that combines a Clojure-based back-end and a React-based front-end.
-The application is containerized using Docker for easy development and deployment.

 ## Requirements

-Before you begin, ensure you have the following software installed on your computer:
+Before you dive into this exciting project, ensure that your computer is equipped with the following software:

 - [Docker](https://docs.docker.com/engine/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)

-To clone this repository with submodules, use the following command:
+To clone this repository, along with its submodules, use the following command:

 ```shell
 git clone --recurse-submodules <repo_url> <folder>